eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Familiarity with SoC security capabilities and protocols
 	- Experience in profiling SoC system performance
 	- 12 + years of experience in definition of SoCs
++ Lead SoC Architect
+	- An exciting semiconductor startup is seeking an outstanding lead architect to join the architecture and system engineering team and create and define a SoC and system architecture for a new type of SoC processing big data.
+The architect will be responsible for the hardware specifications and flow specifications of complicated modules in the chip and in the full system solution.
+The architect will work closely with the chip design, firmware and software teams.
+	- This is a rare opportunity to influence future processor architectures.
+	- Definition and specification of subsystems in the SoC which includes multi-core massively parallel processor, accelerators, network on chip and networking blocks.
+	- Breaking down the sub-system architecture into microarchitectural blocks, firmware, and SW components.
+	- Understanding the system in which the SoC is integrated to and designing the SoC to perfectly fit into the datacentre system.
+	- BSc or higher degree in Electrical Engineering, Computer Science or Computer Engineering.Graduated with honors.
+	- 6+ years of experience as a system architect for large, high-end ASIC SoCs.
+	- Experience with multidisciplinary HW/SW systems.
+	- Team player with good communication skills.
+	- Experience in defining requirements and architectures for advanced high-end systems.
+	- Advantage: Deep understanding of datacenter systems.
+	- Advantage: Background in networks and protocols (e.g. Ethernet, IP, DDr4/5).
++ Principal RTL Design Engineer, Network-on-chip (NoC)
+	- Toronto, Ontario, Canada
+	- Tenstorrent is leading the industry on cutting-edge AI technology, revolutionizing performance expectations, ease of use, and cost efficiency.
+With AI redefining the computing paradigm, solutions must evolve to unify innovations in software models, compilers, platforms, networking, and semiconductors.
+Our diverse team of technologists have developed a high performance RISC-V CPU from scratch, and share a passion for AI and a deep desire to build the best AI platform possible.
+We value collaboration, curiosity, and a commitment to solving hard problems.
+We are growing our team and looking for contributors of all seniorities.
+	- We are seeking a highly skilled and experienced Principal RTL Design Engineer to join our team, focusing on Network-on-Chip (NoC) design.
+In this role, you will play a critical part in architecting and implementing high-performance, scalable NoC solutions that are integral to the efficiency of our AI processors.
+You will collaborate closely with cross-functional teams to ensure our NoC designs meet the stringent performance, power, and area requirements of our cutting-edge products.
+	- This role is hybrid, based out of Belgrade, Serbia or Toronto, Ontario.
+	- Take ownership of key components within our Network-on-Chip (NoC), driving their design and development.
+	- Define and architect NoC specifications and micro-architectures in collaboration with system architects and other design engineers.
+	- Optimize NoC designs for performance, power, and area, ensuring efficient data movement and low latency.
+	- Develop and maintain RTL code in Verilog/SystemVerilog, ensuring high coding standards and best practices.
+	- Conduct thorough design verification and validation, including simulation, emulation, and formal verification.
+	- Collaborate with physical design teams to ensure successful integration and implementation of NoC components.
+	- Drive design reviews and provide technical guidance and mentorship to junior engineers.
+	- Work closely with software and hardware teams to define and implement system-level features and enhancements.
+	- Contribute to the development of design methodologies and flows to improve efficiency and quality.
+	- Degree in Electrical Engineering, Computer Engineering, or a related field.
+	- 10+ years of experience in RTL design, with a strong focus on Network-on-Chip (NoC) architectures.
+	- Proven expertise in Verilog/SystemVerilog and RTL design principles.
+	- Deep understanding of NoC design, including routing algorithms, flow control, arbitration, and topology.
+	- Experience with performance analysis and optimization of NoC systems.
+	- Familiarity with design verification methodologies and tools (SystemVerilog Assertions, UVM, C-DPI, etc.).
+	- Experience with synthesis, timing analysis, and physical design considerations.
+	- Strong problem-solving skills and the ability to work independently and as part of a team.
+	- Excellent communication and interpersonal skills, with a track record of leading and mentoring engineering teams.
+	- Experience with high-performance computing or AI/ML accelerator architectures - preferred.
+	- Experience and/or understanding of low-level firmware written in C/C++ - preferred.
+	- Experience with system-level modeling and simulation tools - preferred.
+	- Familiarity with high-level synthesis (HLS) tools and methodologies - preferred.
+	- Compensation for all engineers at Tenstorrent ranges from $100k - $500k including base and variable compensation targets.
+Experience, skills, education, background and location all impact the actual offer made.